History of Rocket League in Timeline

 December 2017: ELEAGUE Cup Event

-In December 2017, Turner Sports organized a US$150,000 ELEAGUE Cup event for Rocket League.
-The event was broadcast live on streaming media.
+In December 2017, Turner Sports organized a US$150,000 ELEAGUE Cup event for eight Rocket League teams, broadcast live on streaming media, with a series of shows detailing the teams' path to the Cup.

-In 2017, Psyonix announced Rocket League would be released for the Nintendo Switch.
-The release included customization options based on Nintendo properties and supported cross-platform play.
+In 2017, Psyonix announced that Rocket League would be released for the Nintendo Switch.
+The release included customization options based on Nintendo properties and supported cross-platform play with the PC and Xbox One versions.

 Nintendo Switch™ with Neon Blue and Neon Red Joy‑Con™